 Tanya from Gifted Teacher 305 uses tools that provide real-time results, like polls and surveys as formative assessments. “[These tools] allow teachers to differentiate instantly, without the hassle of time-consuming activities like grading and disaggregating data,” she says.
-For example, teachers can use Easel by TpT’s self-checking assessments to get instant feedback and respond to students’ individual learning needs.
+For example, teachers can use Easel by TPT’s self-checking features, like drag and drop pieces and multiple choice, to give instant feedback to students.
+Teachers also get a report with the number of attempts and time spent on the activity, so they can respond to students’ individual learning needs.

 Additional Benefits of Using Digital Tools to Differentiate

 Here are a few more ways you can take advantage of the added benefits of using digital tools to differentiate.

 Digital tools can make it easier to share timely and effective feedback with students.
-Using Easel, for example, you can leave personalized feedback on students’ completed Easel Activities with the teacher commenting feature.
+Using Easel, for example, you can leave personalized feedback on students’ completed assignments with the teacher commenting feature.
 Explains Jenny from DiGiGoods and Printables ELA, “Written feedback is actually more effective because students can read it at their pace and absorb it in their own way.
 Students will forget what you say, making verbal feedback far less impactful, but written feedback stays put.”